Meeex2/cuda/README.md

    5. **Future Work**:
       - Optimize the CUDA kernel for better performance.
       - Explore other normalization techniques and their CUDA implementations.

+## Day 15
+**File:** `flash_attention_v3.cu`

+### Summary
+Implemented an advanced version of the Flash Attention mechanism using CUDA.
+This version includes tiling and shared memory optimizations to further reduce memory usage and improve computational efficiency.

+### Key Concepts
+1. **Flash Attention**:
+    - Flash Attention computes attention scores in a memory-efficient way by tiling the input matrices and processing them in chunks.
+    - It avoids storing the full attention matrix, reducing memory overhead.

+2. **Tiling and Shared Memory**:
+    - The input matrices `Q`, `K`, and `V` are divided into smaller tiles that fit into shared memory.
+    - Each thread block processes one tile at a time, computing partial results.
+    - Shared memory is used to store intermediate results, reducing global memory accesses.

+3. **Online Softmax**:
+    - Softmax is computed incrementally across tiles to avoid storing the full attention matrix.
+    - This requires tracking the maximum value and sum of exponentials across tiles.

+4. **Weighted Sum**:
+    - The weighted sum of values is computed incrementally using the attention scores.
+    - Each thread computes the weighted sum of values using the attention scores and stores the result in the output matrix.

+5. **Performance Comparison**:
+    - Measured the execution time of the advanced Flash Attention implementation.
+    - Compared the results with previous versions to evaluate the performance improvements.
+    - Verified the correctness of the implementation by comparing the results with those from the standard attention mechanism.

+6. **Future Work**:
+    - Further optimize the CUDA kernel for better performance.
+    - Explore other attention mechanisms and their CUDA implementations.